percona/pxb-docs/docs/prepare-incremental-backup.md

 !!! warning

     This backup is actually safe to restore as-is now, even though the rollback phase has been skipped.
-If you restore it and start *MySQL*, *InnoDB* will detect that the rollback phase was not performed, and it will do that in the background, as it usually does for a crash recovery upon start.
+If you restore it and start MySQL, InnoDB will detect that the rollback phase was not performed, and it will do that in the background, as it usually does for a crash recovery upon start.
 It will notify you that the database was not shut down normally.

 To apply the first incremental backup to the full backup, run the following command: